• Collaborations

 The restyled Moon Shoe captures the look and feel of the original icon — Nike’s first to incorporate its famed waffle sole innovation — while adding modern touches that elevate the silhouette and stay true to the brand’s running DNA.

-Today’s Moon Shoe features a ruched nylon upper and Nike Regrind outsole that blend the silhouette’s racing origins with a modern ballet aesthetic to create a contemporary, low-to-the-ground torpedo shoe that reflects both the simplicity of Jacquemus’ Parisian design philosophy and the dynamism of Nike’s sport heritage.
+Today’s Moon Shoe features a ruched nylon upper and Nike Grind outsole that blend the silhouette’s racing origins with a modern ballet aesthetic to create a contemporary, low-to-the-ground torpedo shoe that reflects both the simplicity of Jacquemus’ Parisian design philosophy and the dynamism of Nike’s sport heritage.

 “Three years ago, when I visited the Nike archives, I first came across the historic Moon Shoe,” says Simon Porte Jacquemus.
 “I saw a unique, minimal running shoe that was both timeless and modern in its simplicity and execution.
 I knew it was an opportunity to create a new story and reshape it in the Jacquemus way.”